Reflinders/Relib/README.md

 ```

 ## Textbox
-Textboxes contain the basic properties like Title, and it's own property, ClearTextOnFocus.
+Textboxes contain the basic argument properties like Title, and it's own property, ClearTextOnFocus.
 Textboxes have 2 signals: ValueChanged, which is a basic signal that will show up in practically every component other than Buttons and Embeds; and Focused, which is fired when the text box is focused.

 ```lua
 local Arguments = {